empowerID/empowernow_docs/docs/marketing/identity-fabric-standards.md

 Competitive context (how others use “fabric”):

 - Many vendors market “fabric” but ship closed schemas or gateway‑only models; limited AuthZEN/CAEP support and token handling in the browser
-- Our proof is in public docs/code: BFF ForwardAuth model, AuthZEN API reference, CAEP‑style eventing, SDKs in Python/TS, and self‑hostable services
+- Our proof is in public docs/code: ARIA Shield ForwardAuth model, AuthZEN API reference, CAEP‑style eventing, SDKs in Python/TS, and self‑hostable services

 Buyer‑oriented value: